thejrummer/thejrummer.github.io/_pages/about.md

 <br/><img src='/oops.jpg'>

-I graduated from Georgia Southern University with bachelor's degree in music performance with an emphasis in percussion performance, and I am currently persuing a master's degree in music technology.
-My current work is in interactive drumset composition.
+Howdy!
+My name is Jarrett Thompson, I'm a freelance drummer/percussionist, composer, graphic designer, painter, and sound engineer.
+If you can't tell from the long list of things I just rattled off, I love making art.
+I currently live in Statesboro, Georgia with my wife Loren and our two pups.
+In 2019 I graduated from Georgia Southern University with a Bachelor's of Music in Percussion Performance.
+Currently, I am pursuing my Master's of Music in Music Technology.
+I am the co-owner of Blume Sound LLC.